McDaMastR/CollatzConjectureSimulator/README.md

 ### Artificial Intelligence

-The author of Collatz Conjecture Simulator is not a lawyer, but strongly believes the usage of GPLv3-licensed works in the training and development of proprietary AI is necessarily violating of said licence.
-However, in the event the GPLv3 does not in itself encompass the above restriction, the following shall apply.
+The author of Collatz Conjecture Simulator is not a lawyer, but strongly believes the usage of GPLv3+ licensed works in the training and development of proprietary AI is necessarily violating of said licences.
+However, to ensure this prohibition is enforced even in the event that one or more versions of the GPL do not in themselves encompass the above restriction, the following shall unconditionally apply.

-Collatz Conjecture Simulator includes in its terms and conditions regarding copying, distribution, and modification, in addition to those provided by version 3 of the GNU General Public Licence, the strict prohibition of its usage by artificial intelligence software not licensed in their entirety, as a whole, under version 3 or later of the GNU General Public Licence, including but not limited to the training, prompting, or generation of such artificial intelligence models or algorithms.
+Collatz Conjecture Simulator includes in its terms and conditions regarding copying, distribution, and modification, in addition to those provided by version 3 or later of the GNU General Public Licence, the strict prohibition of its usage by artificial intelligence software not licensed in their entirety, as a whole, under version 3 or later of the GNU General Public Licence, including but not limited to the training, prompting, or generation of such artificial intelligence models or algorithms.